NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   **No**

-The API only allows segmentation lower than the country level on Political ads, which are unavailable in the EU.
+The most specific geographic level is country.

 ### ACCURACY